 Skin cancer is the most common form of cancer in the United States.
 More than 2 million people are diagnosed in the United States annually, and the incidence is rising faster than any other type of cancer.

-Mohs micrographic surgery is recommended to give the highest possible cure rate.
-This is an outpatient procedure performed in the office.
-Dr. Frederick Mohs developed this technique in the 1930’s, and it is now used widely for certain skin cancers, especially certain basal and squamous cell skin cancers.
-Mathew Davey, M.D.
+Skin Cancer Treatment – Mohs micrographic surgery (MMS) is recommended to give patients the highest possible cure rate.
+This is an outpatient procedure performed in our Mohs surgery Omaha, NE & Council Bluffs, IA offices.
+Dr. Frederic Mohs developed this technique in the 1930s, and it is now used widely for certain skin cancers, especially certain basal and squamous cell skin cancers.
+Our Mohs surgeons, Mathew Davey, M.D.
 FAAD and James Shehan, M.D.
-FAAD are both members of The American Society for Mohs Surgery.
+FAAD, are both members of The American Society for Mohs Surgery.

 If any of the following apply to you, please notify our office on the day of surgery (if you did not already discuss them with the nursing staff when you scheduled the procedure):

-- If you take Coumadin (warfarin), please call our office with most recent PT/INR levels immediately.
+- If you take Coumadin (warfarin), please call our office with your most recent PT/INR levels immediately.

-- Have an artificial joint, artificial heart valve, any other implanted electrical devices in your body or have been told by another doctor to take antibiotics prior to dental or surgical procedures, please contact our office immediately.
+- Have an artificial joint, artificial heart valve, or any other implanted electrical device(s) in your body or have been told by another doctor to take antibiotics prior to dental or surgical procedures, please contact our office immediately.